Grammatischer Wechsel: Within verb paradigms

 NB.
 Not all consonant apophony in Germanic verbs is caused by grammatischer Wechsel.
-The consonant alternation in certain weak verbs which typically goes along with the Rückumlaut phenomenon (think:thought, German denken:dachte) is a result of a later development in Germanic known as the Germanic spirant law.
-Likewise, the terminal devoicing which produces a fortis-lenis alternation in Dutch (wrijven:wreef) is an unrelated historical phenomenon.
+The consonant alternation in certain weak verbs that typically goes along with the Rückumlaut phenomenon (think:thought, German denken:dachte) is a result of a later development in Germanic known as the Germanic spirant law.
+Likewise, the terminal devoicing that produces a fortis-lenis alternation in Dutch (wrijven:wreef) is an unrelated historical phenomenon.

 Between strong verbs and derived causatives

 In PIE, causative verbs (meaning "to cause to") were derived from verb roots with a suffix *-éye-, and the root vowel was changed to the o-grade.
 Verbs with this suffix eventually became part of the first weak class (*-jan verbs).
 This suffix always bore the accent, and the verb root never did, while in regular strong verbs the verb root was accented in the present tense.
 This caused Verner alternation between the original verbs and the causative verbs derived from them.

 Examples are numerous in the older languages but are less frequent today, because some levelling has occurred, and in some cases, one verb or the other was lost.